Bartlesville Radio » News » Nowata Man Killed in a Traffic Incident Near Bartlesville

 OHP reports that a vehicle driven by Courtney Bowerman, 27, of Owasso, was going southbound on US-75 and that a pedestrian, Lawrence Woodward, 62, of Nowata was crossing road at CR.
 E. 2200 and was hit by Bowerman’s vehicle.

-Woodward was transported by Bartlesville EMS to Jane Phillips Hospital in Bartlesville where he was pounced deceased.
+Woodward was transported by Bartlesville EMS to Jane Phillips Hospital in Bartlesville where he was pronounced deceased.
 The driver, Courtney Bowerman, was not Injured.

 The cause of collision is under Investigation.